Cyclops789/Cyrus/README.md

 * 5 - run `node server.js` or `npm start` to run the bot.
 * 6 - Or you can Run this project on Replit,
 [![Run on Repl.it](https://repl.it/badge/github/plibither8/2048.cpp)](https://repl.it/github/plibither8/2048.cpp)
-* 6.1 - Setup environment variables
+* 6.1 - Setup environment variables:

 <a href="https://ibb.co/QfmGg1V"><img src="https://i.ibb.co/QfmGg1V/Capture.png" alt="Capture" border="0"></a>